u53rr007/picoCTF/Forensic/RED.md

 You will see the poem tag in the metadata.
 Apart from that everything else seems normal for an image.
 ![image](https://github.com/user-attachments/assets/4215c25a-102b-4a8d-ad5d-68b97f4f8ef1)

 After that, I did a few normal checks for hex, compress files (Binwalk), pngcheck, etc. And stopped at the zsteg check.
-When I checked for LSB using zsteg there were some sussy __base64__ strings.
+When I checked for LSB using zsteg there are some sussy __base64__ strings.
 ```
 zsteg --lsb red.png
 ```